wtsi-hpag/caus/README.md

 This gives you the assigned assembly file: assign.fasta

+### Note:

-Note: 1. you need to give the full path of the caus  file.
+	1. you need to give the full path of the caus  file.
       	2. target.fasta and reference.fasta should be in your working directory.
       	3. If you have a Segmentation fault (core dumped), please use try this

          /tmp/casu/caus -len 1000000 arget.fasta reference.fasta assign.fasta > try.out

-##Download and Compile:
+## Download and Compile:

 Requirements for compiling: gcc